Hyurl/dynamic-queue/README.md

 ## Pass Error

-You can pass an error throw the whole queue by passing the second argument `err` to the task function, and transmit an error via `next(err)`, just like this:
+You can pass an error through the whole queue by passing the second argument `err` to the task function, and transmit an error via `next(err)`, just like this: